CorpGlory/grafana-ico-select/README.md

 ###### *Before really code anything, I want to ask*
 ## Questions to community
+1. Would you use it and how?

-1. How to distribute?
+2. How to distribute?
    * Contibute to the main project?
    * Create "app"?
    * Remove code duplication with `query_part_editor.ts` (extract typeahead feature?)
-2. Help me to write nice Angular directive: Model & etc
+3. Help me to write nice Angular directive: Model & etc